raffaelespazzoli/openshift-enablement-exam/misc/cephfs/README.md

+# hyperconverged storage with ceph installed in openshift
+this tutorial will explore the various aspects of ceph installed in openshift.

+*credits*:  this is a porting to openshift of the excellent work done here: https://github.com/ceph/ceph-docker

-# create a ceph cluster
+# Create a ceph cluster

 export your network config (use your SDN netowrk cidr), this is necessary only during the secret creation
 ```